Panel Building Construction

 Option 1: Without Concrete

 This construction method relies solely on dry technologies, significantly speeding up the building process and reducing costs.
-Key advantages:

 • Allows the construction of buildings up to four stories high.